 With our team of Associates, we have developed a set of simple, accessible enquiry questions that cut through the noise and enable school leaders to reflect clearly on how they continually reengage and nurture their school communities this year.
 Not “catching up” or “bouncing back,” but instead creating the space to acknowledge the loss – and in some cases gains – that school communities have experienced and move forward together.
 For schools already trained by us in peer review and collaborative school improvement, we hope that this is a practical contribution to our primary aim for this year – continuing to help schools around the country to help each other.

-We will be welcoming Barry Carpenter as a guest speaker in the first of our termly National SPP interactive meetings on 2nd December, 4pm – 5.30pm: Supporting compassionate and collaborative leadership through peer review, following a period of school disruption.
+We will be welcoming Professor Barry Carpenter as a guest speaker in the first of our termly National SPP interactive meetings on 2nd December, 4pm – 5.30pm: Recovery Curriculum: Supporting compassionate leadership and curriculum development in disrupted times

-If you are a school that has engaged with SPP in the past, either recently or some time ago, please join us for our SPP Alumni Programme launch webinars in November – we’d love to reconnect with you and invite you to join us in creating a national community around peer review in education, even if you haven’t practiced peer review for a while.
-You can register your free place here.
+To find out more about our SPP Alumni Programme, click here.
+We’d love to reconnect with you and invite you to join us in creating a national community around peer review in education, even if you haven’t practiced peer review for a while.

 And if you are new to SPP, please get in touch!
 We’d be happy to work with you to help you get the most out of your partnership working, be that in an informal group of schools or one supported by a local authority, trust, teaching school alliance - we’ve worked with them all.